What Is It?

 *Assume cancellation in inclement weather—you WILL NOT be notified

-Email email@example.com to schedule fitness sessions at least a week in advance.
+Email firstname.lastname@example.org schedule fitness sessions at least a week in advance.

-Heart Health participants are encouraged to attend clinic visits every two weeks.
+Heart Health participants are encouraged to attend clinic visits every two to four weeks.
 These can be scheduled at any of our 4 locations:

 This Month's Group Session Schedule

-Practice categorizing Green, Yellow & Red Light foods—a quick & easy way to plan healthy meals and snacks.
+Practice categorizing Green, Yellow & Red Light foods--a quick and easy way to plan healthy meals and snacks.